Configuring MySQL and MariaDB

 If your OpenKM installation has already been configured with another database, you can't switch to another database by simply changing this property.

-Choose the Right Dialect based on your Database engine version.
+Choose the right dialect based on your database engine version.

 MySQL dialects: